Chris Ransick

 Chris Ransick (1962 – 2019) was a writer of literary fiction and poetry from Colorado.
 Ransick was appointed by Mayor John Hickenlooper as the poet laureate for the City of Denver, a post Ransick held from 2006 to 2010.
-He died of Pancreatic Cancer on November 4, 2019.
+He died of pancreatic cancer on November 4, 2019.

 Life

 Chris Ransick was born in Syracuse, NY and raised in nearby Auburn, in the Finger Lakes region.
 He earned a B.A from San Francisco State University (1983), an M.A. in journalism from the University of Montana (1988) and an M.A. in English/Creative Writing from the University of California, Davis (1990).
 During the years he was earning his degrees he worked as a newspaper reporter and editor, and also served as an editorial assistant to the editors of The Last Best Place: A Montana Anthology.

 Ransick married Shannon Skaife in 1983 and is the father of two children.
 He settled with his family in Englewood, Colorado in 1990, where he worked as a college professor for 24 years teaching courses in English, creative writing, screenwriting, film studies, humanities, and media studies.
-He has been a faculty member at Denver's well regarded literary center, Lighthouse Writers Workshop, since 2005.
+He was a faculty member at Denver's well regarded literary center, Lighthouse Writers Workshop, since 2005.
 He was awarded the organization's Beacon Award for Teaching Excellence in 2013.

-Ransick has served as a member of PEN USA's Freedom to Write Committee, as well as serving on his local public library board for 8 years.
+Ransick served as a member of PEN USA's Freedom to Write Committee, as well as serving on his local public library board for 8 years.
 Upon appointment as Denver's poet laureate, he helped establish the city's program supporting literary arts by organizing readings and engaging with a diverse range of literary groups in the city.
 He was reappointed to a second term as poet laureate and completed his service in 2010.